 - 1. See Table 1 for description of bus operations. - 2.
 All values are in hexadecimal. - 3.
-Except when reading array or autoselect data, all bus cycles are write operations. - 4.
-Address bits A17-A12 are don't cares for unlock and command cycles, except when PA or SA is required. - 5.
-No unlock or command cycles required when reading array data. - 6.
-The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data).
+Except when reading array or autoselect data, all command bus cycles are write operations. - 4.
+No unlock or command cycles required when reading array data. - 5.
+The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - 6.
+The device accepts the three-cycle reset command sequence for backward compatibility.